 Epiphany is from the Greek [epiphaneia] meaning "to show," and by implication, an appearance or reveling.
 It is when something becomes clear in a way not known before.
 It is used to illustrate a sudden manifestation of the essence of divine revelation.
 A discovery of God in some before unexpected or unknown way.
 When Jesus Christ was visited by the Magi and His divinity was revealed to the world, this was an epiphany.
 A revealed moment that brought to light the treasure of the heart.

 Eschatology is from the Greek [eschatos] meaning last, and [logos] meaning word or discourse.
 It is the theological Doctrine of the discourse of the last things, such as life after death, immortality, judgement, the coming of Christ, and the end time events preceding that second advent.

 Exegesis is from the Greek [exegsis] meaning 'lead out of.'
 It's root is from the two Greek words [ex], meaning 'out,' and [hegeisthai], meaning 'to lead.'
 In christian theology, by implication, this term means gleaning a explanation from "out of" the pertinent text of scripture (as opposed to eisegesis).
-It is the critical defense or explanation of the Bible by getting the interpretation of scripture from 'out of' the text of scripture itself.
-This can be better understood by contrasting it with the system of eisegesis, which means to read your own interpretation into a text of scripture.
+It is the critical analysis and defense of an understanding of a text of scripture by getting the interpretation from 'out of' the scripture itself.
+This can be better understood by contrasting it with the system of eisegesis, which means to read your own ideas and interpretation into a text of scripture.